migtools/pvc-migrate/docs/sc-selection.md

   glusterfs-storage-block_RWO: ocs_storagecluster-ceph-rbd
 ```

-Each key-value pair in the above map follows the following format :
+The sample above follows this general format:
 ```yml
 mig_storage_class_mappings:
   <SC-NAME-ON-SOURCE>_<MODE>: <SC-NAME-ON-DESTINATION>
 ```

+### Mapping Behavior

-If a valid mapping is not found, `pvc-migrate` will simply retain the original StorageClass in the migrated PVC, which may result in a failure.
+- If an applicable mapping is not found, `pvc-migrate` will retain the original StorageClass in the migrated PVC, which may result in a failure.

-If a PVC doesn't have any StorageClass assigned, migrated PVC will use the `default` StorageClass on the destination.
+- If a PVC doesn't have any StorageClass assigned, the migrated PVC will use the `default` StorageClass on the destination.

 ## Required Steps for Stage 2